Eric Mill is a leader in technology policy and cybersecurity, with a long background in public service.

-As part of the U.S. General Services Administration and its 18F team, Eric has led government-wide initiatives that have improved public technology, cybersecurity, and online privacy.
-Eric currently oversees Login.gov, a global service offering secure, private authentication to millions of people sign into U.S. public services securely and privately.
+Eric was previously part of the U.S. General Services Administration and its 18F team, where he led the U.S. government's adoption of strong encryption (HTTPS) for all public federal web services.
+Eric also oversaw Login.gov, which offers secure, private authentication to millions of people sign into U.S. public services securely and privately.

-Eric previously worked for the Sunlight Foundation, a civil society group dedicated to government transparency.
+Before that, Eric worked for the Sunlight Foundation, a civil society group dedicated to government transparency.
 At Sunlight, Eric created open data services that helped the public follow government activity, advised Congress on its open data strategy, and provided expert guidance to anti-corruption NGOs around the world.

 Some of my work: